 Chart Your Course

 In today’s uncertain economic environment and as business needs change, it is wise to prepare your company for the future.
-Our practice will work with you every step of the way from the creation of a new business entity, through its growth and maturity into an operating business, to its ultimate sale or dissolution.
+Our practice will work with you every step of the way from the creation of a new business entity, through its growth and maturity into an operating business, to passing it to family members or its ultimate sale or dissolution.
 The structure chosen for a business can make a big difference in the liability exposure of the owners and in the income tax burdens of owning, operating, and/or selling the business.
 Let us help maximize your opportunities and create a plan for tomorrow.

 We assist clients in deciding whether to form a corporation, limited liability company (LLC), or a general or limited partnership.
 We also assist in decision-making, preparing partnership agreements, shareholder agreements and operating agreements that govern the relationships among owners, as well as employment and non-competition agreements and other business contracts.
 A well thought out agreement among owners of a business can avoid or minimize the opportunities for future disputes.